gravity226/Understanding_Data_Science/Basic_Statistics/README.md

 ```

 ### Median
- - The middle value in your data set.
+ - The middle value in your dataset.

 Example 1
 ``` python